University Pain and Spine Center

 PVD also contributes to nerve damage — a painful condition known as neuropathy.
 Neuropathy symptoms include sharp, burning pain, sensitivity to touch, numbness, weakness, and lost coordination.

-The team at the University Pain Medicine Center provides thorough exams and testing to evaluate your pain and identify its cause.
+The team at the University Pain and Spine Center provides thorough exams and testing to evaluate your pain and identify its cause.
 They begin by asking about your medical history, symptoms, and lifestyle.

 During your exam, they look for symptoms of PVD, including swelling in your feet, ankles, or legs, varicose veins, and other signs of circulatory problems.
 The team might order ultrasounds or CT scans to evaluate your circulatory system in more detail.

 If your provider suspects that you have PVD-related neuropathy, they use electromyography (EMG) and nerve conduction studies to identify and locate nerve damage.

 How is PVD-related pain treated?

 The providers at the University Pain and Spine Center create customized treatment plans to relieve your pain and address the underlying cause.
 They collaborate with your vascular health specialist to implement treatments and lifestyle adjustments to enhance your circulatory health.

 Your provider might recommend treatments like cold laser therapy, trigger point injections, and physical therapy.
 They might also suggest nerve blocks, radiofrequency ablation, or spinal cord stimulation to alleviate nerve pain.

 If you have PVD-related pain and are looking for expert treatment, call University Pain and Spine Center or make an appointment online today.